 Although the Lao Constitution stipulates freedom of religion, this right is not respected.
-General pressure is applied from Communist government officials, but more violations come at local level from rural village leaders.
+Communist government officials apply pressure, but the majority of violations occur at the local level from rural village leaders.
 These local leaders are concerned primarily with preserving ethnic practices and maintaining the Communist bureaucracy to some extent.